miksaraj/iqalox.poc/langspec/0.2/SYNTAX_GRAMMAR.md

-# Syntax Grammar for Iqalox v0.1 #
+# Syntax Grammar for Iqalox v0.2 #
 *WIP*
-* Missing at least array and hash map specific syntax
+* Missing at least array and hash map specific syntax and the new standard library statements
 ##
     program         → declaration* EOF ;

     declaration     → classDecl